getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 - Sets the start date to one day ago and schedules the DAG to run once (@once).
 - Tags the DAG with "financial", "mysql", and "bigquery".

-### Step 5: Trigger Python DAG to automated ETL data pipeline\
-### Step 6: Developed Consumer Financial Complaints Dashboard using Looker Studio with BigQuery plug-in.
+### Step 5: Developed Consumer Financial Complaints Dashboard using Looker Studio connected to a Google BigQuery table